top of page

 Divine Liturgy, unknown artist.

 In antiquity, the conception and death of great heroes were usually commemorated on the same day (a symbol of the circle of life).
-Christians, therefore, celebrated the conception of Christ (the Feast of Annunciation, when the Virgin Mary conceived God-incarnate in her womb) at the approximate beginning of Pascha ("Easter", the feast commemorating Christ's earthly suffering, death, and resurrection).
+Christians, therefore, celebrated the conception of Christ (the Feast of Annunciation, when the Virgin Mary conceived the incarnate Word of God in her womb) at the approximate beginning of Pascha ("Easter", the feast commemorating Christ's earthly suffering, death, and resurrection).
 This fell on 25 March and had been celebrated since the very beginning of the Church.

 Since the celebration for the Virgin conception of Christ was on the 25 March, then, naturally, His birth ought to be celebrated nine months later (to reflect full-term).
 Nine months after 25 March is 25 December.
 Simple as that.